-The proposed scheme includes the provision of 146 dwellings, of which 48 would be dedicated to affordable housing.
-This equates to 33% on site affordable housing provision, of which it is proposed that 24 (50%) would be social rented and 24 (50%) would be shared ownership/home buy properties.
-The scheme would deliver a level of affordable housing above the Policy requirement of 30%.
+The proposed scheme includes the provision of 146 dwellings, of which 44 would be dedicated to affordable housing.
+This equates to 30% on site affordable housing provision, of which it is proposed that 22 (50%) would be social rented and 22 (50%) would be shared ownership/home buy properties.
+The scheme would deliver a proportion of affordable housing in line with the Policy requirement of 30%.
 However the ratio is not in line with the guidance and concern has been expressed by the Housing officer in this respect.
-Notwithstanding this, the level of affordable housing is in line with the agreed level of provision for affordable housing within the outline approval on the site which is a material consideration.
+Notwithstanding this, the ratio of affordable housing is in line with the agreed level of for affordable housing within the outline approval on the site which is a material consideration.
+In addition, a change to the level of affordable housing provision has been required in order for the scheme to deliver the Education contribution.
 The proposed affordable housing provision is considered to be acceptable.